buildspace/buildspace-projects/Flow_NFTs/en/Section_2/Lesson_1_Setup_React_app.md

 npm run start
 ```

 A local server will start and launch your app in the browser on http://localhost:3000/.
-Play around with the styling, maybe use a different Gif!
+Play around with the styling, and maybe use a different Gif!

 ### 🚨 Progress report 🚨
 Post a screenshot of your React app running in #progress.